Fire Danger and Management Information

 Fires are currently not allowed in these areas:

 Fire Restriction Stages: There are different stages to Fire Restrictions, which become more prohibitive with each stage.
-These stages are explained and include Stage I and Stage II.
-The last stage is implementing a Forest Closure.
+These restriction stages include Stage I, Stage II, and the final stage of implementing a Forest closure.
 Remember: At least one fire regulation is in place across the forest, all year round: Fires must be OUT - cold to the touch - before they're left unattended!

 For our contractors: